How do you know if your vitamin B12 levels are low?

 How is vitamin B12 deficiency diagnosed?

-A vitamin B12 deficiency is diagnosed through a simple blood test, and to help you get the answers you need, Medichecks has a range of tests for B12 and pernicious anaemia.
+A vitamin B12 deficiency is diagnosed through a simple blood test, and to help you get the answers you need, Medichecks has a range of vitamin B12 blood tests and a Pernicious Anaemia Blood Test.

 For example, even if the results showed a normal range of vitamin B12 in the blood, the levels of useful active B12 could still be low.
-This is why Medichecks measures active B12 so that you can get clear, accurate and useful results.
+This is why Medichecks measures active B12 providing clear, accurate, and actionable results.

 How is a vitamin B12 deficiency treated?